PECOS-packages/PECOS/docs/_build/html/_sources/install.rst.txt

 Development Branch
 ------------------

-For the latest features, you may wish to clone/download the development version of PECOS found in the development
+For the latest features, you may wish to clone/download the version of PECOS found in the development branch:
-branch:

 https://github.com/PECOS-packages/PECOS/tree/development